blaisep-vgs/starlarky/pylarky/docs/source/index.rst

 About Starlarky...
 -------------------

 This doc is automatically generated using Sphinx and the ``autoapi`` extension.
+In this case, the trick is to rename ``*.star`` to ``*.py``.

 This project adapts Google's StarLark project to integrate with Very Good Security's secure compute environment.

 .. toctree::
    :maxdepth: 2

-   Starlarky API Guide <autoapi/index>
+   Starlarky API Guide <stdlib/index>
    Glossary of terms <glossary>